The Nikon Group is actively involved in educating the next generation and supporting academic research.

 Every year since 2005, Nikon Precision Inc. and Nikon Research Corporation of America have supported SEMI High Tech U, a career exploration program for high school students hosted by the SEMI Foundation.

 The program provides intensive three/four day hands-on activities of high-tech fields every year.
-In the year ending March 2016, three Nikon employees supported the activities.
+In the year ended March 2017, two Nikon employees supported the activities.